About Past Life Regression

 WHAT HAPPENS DURING A PAST LIFE REGRESSION SESSION?

 Depending on your motivations for coming to therapy, we will determine how best to guide you back in time, to an earlier time in this life, and/or directly to another lifetime.
 People have remembered detailed experiences from both past and future lives (see the Resources page of this website for information on reincarnation, quantum physics and the concept of "progression".)
-There is usually enough time for two lifetime reviews in a two-hour session.
+There is usually enough time for two lifetime reviews in a 1.5-hour session.
 A subsequent 50-minute talk therapy session (usually 2-10 days after the regression) is recommended to process the regression experience, but is completely optional.

 WHAT IF I CAN'T BE HYPNOTIZED?